Warehousing

 The building also features a heat pump, automatically dimming LED lighting, charging points for electric vehicles and technology that monitors water consumption and CO2 concentrations.

-National examples:
+National example

 Every step towards environmental sustainability counts